 A smart energy system will also call for a closer interaction between the energy system and the end users (energy consumers including companies) than we know it today to ensure optimum usage of energy in the entire supply sector.
 The end users will function like a kind of "flexibility mechanism" and thereby to a higher extent become active elements of the energy system.
 This happens e.g. when companies and consumers choose to use electricity, when the price is low.
 There will, however, be a need for more and new business models that support the flexible energy consumption.
 This gives possibilities for companies that can deliver demanded product packages and services.
 The digitisation and bigger amounts of data on the energy consumers' behaviour and patterns can contribute to supporting this option.

 Platform for Smart Energy

 In 2015 the Danish Ministry of Energy, Utilities and Climate sets up, together with Branchefællesskabet for Intelligent Energi a Platform for Smart Energy.
 The platform brings together the most important players in the field and a wide representation across supply sectors, including technology suppliers, energy companies, knowledge-based institutions and trade associations.

 The target of the platform was to point to solutions and barriers of the construction of a smart energy system.
 Furthermore, the Platform should identify possible needs for more important projects (so-called lighthouse projects) i.a. in preparation for export promotion.

-The Platform has worked out a barrier and solution catalogue for smart energy that was handed over to the Minister for Energy, Utilities and Climate at the Platform's final meeting on 7 December 2016, at which meeting the Minister held this speech.
+The Platform has worked out a barrier and solution catalogue for smart energy that was handed over to the Minister for Energy, Utilities and Climate.

 Supplementary to the work performed by the Platform, the Ministry has provided a consultancy report with barriers and solutions as to smart energy.
 Both catalogues will be included in the Ministry's further work on smart energy.